Battle of Sedan (1940)

 The Battle of Sedan or Second Battle of Sedan (12–15 May 1940) took place in World War II during the Battle of France in 1940.
-It was part of the German Wehrmachts operational plan codenamed Fall Gelb (Case Yellow) for an offensive through the hilly and forested Ardennes, to encircle the Allied armies in Belgium and north-eastern France.
-German Army Group A crossed the Meuse with the intention of capturing Sedan and pushing westwards towards the Channel coast, to trap the Allied forces that were advancing east into Belgium, as part of the Allied Dyle Plan.
+It was part of the German Wehrmachts operational plan codenamed Fall Gelb (Case Yellow) for an offensive through the hilly and forested Ardennes to encircle the Allied armies in Belgium and north-eastern France.
+German Army Group A crossed the Meuse with the intention of capturing Sedan and pushing westwards towards the Channel coast, to trap the Allied forces that were advancing east into Belgium as part of the Allied Dyle Plan.

 Sedan is situated on the east bank of the Meuse.
-Its capture would give the Germans a base from which to take the Meuse bridges and cross the river.
-The German divisions could then advance across the open and undefended French countryside to the English Channel.
+Its capture gave the Germans a base from which to take the Meuse bridges and cross the river.
+They then advanced across the open and undefended French countryside to the English Channel.
 On 12 May, Sedan was captured without resistance and the Germans defeated the French defences around Sedan on the west bank of the Meuse.
 German Luftwaffe bombing and low morale prevented the French defenders from destroying the bridgeheads.
 On 14 May, the British Royal Air Force (RAF) and the French Armée de l'Air jointly tried to destroy the bridgeheads, but the Luftwaffe prevented them from doing so.
 In large air battles, the Allies suffered high losses which depleted Allied bomber strength in the campaign.

 The French counter-attacked the German bridgeheads from 15 to 17 May, but the offensives fell victim to delay and confusion.
 On 20 May, five days after consolidating their bridgeheads, the German Army reached the Channel.
 Crossing the Meuse had enabled the Germans to achieve the operational goal of Fall Gelb and encircle the strongest Allied armies, including the British Expeditionary Force.
-The resulting June battles destroyed the remaining French army as an effective fighting force and expelled the British from the continent, leading to the defeat of France.
+The resulting June battles destroyed the remaining French army as an effective fighting force and drove the British from the continent, leading to the defeat of France.